-SCDMV and Court Administration developed an interface between the DMV Phoenix system and the Court Management System (CMS) for the exchange of t raffic citation and disposition data.
+SCDMV and Court Administration developed an interface between the DMV Phoenix system and the Court Management System (CMS) for the exchange of traffic citation and disposition data.
 The Court Management System involves collecting data from magistrate and criminal courts in 46 counties, and involves integrating legacy systems with the new CMS.
 This interface will be enhanced over the next couple of years due to the implementation by DPS of the SC Collision and Ticket Tracking System (SCCATTS) which will allow for the electronic capture and transmission of tickets and accident reports by DPS.
 This will tie all three parties together to interactively transmit the capture of electronic tickets and accident reports.
 DMV will interface directly to the SCCATTS DB to retrieve accident reports and adjudicated tickets and process them to the customers' driving records.
-Initial grant funding has been received to define the system architecture and process flow.
+With grant funding received via SCDPS, the project to add a 2D Bar Code to the SCDMV Motor Vehicle Registration to support electronic ticket processing and the project to Interface the TR310 Collision Report from SCCATTS to the SCDMV Phoenix system have begun.